lucid-wei/g-cubed_teaching_model/docs/models.md

 All directories have lower-case names.
 This must not be changed because G-Cubed is case sensitive.

-The names that include parts like <PART> are to be substituted as follows:
+The file names that include parts like <PART> are to be substituted as follows:
 * <VERSION> replace with the version of the model, e.g. `2R`, `20C`, etc.
-* <BUILD> replace with the <BUILD> of the model, e.g. `169`, `170`, `17log` etc.
+* <BUILD> replace with the build of the model, e.g. `169`, `170`, `170log` etc.
+* <NUMBER> replace with the build number of the model: e.g. `170` if the build is `17log`.
+* <?> For anything else in <> use whatever text you want, but make sure that it matches the file name details given in the model configuration file, the `<CONFIGURATION>.csv` file that must be in the root directory of the model's directory structure.

-The model version and the model number need to match their values in the CONFIGURATION.CSV file that is in the ROOT_DIRECTORY.
+The model version and the model build values used in file naming must match their values in the model configuration file.

 ```
-├── ROOT_DIRECTORY
+├── <ROOT_DIRECTORY>
-├── CONFIGURATION.CSV
+├── <CONFIGURATION>.csv
 ├── data
-│   │   ├── DATABASE.csv
+│   │   ├── <DATABASE>.csv
-│   │   ├── IOTABLES.csv
+│   │   ├── <IOTABLES>.csv
-│   │   ├── SETPARAMETERS.csv
+│   │   ├── <SETPARAMETERS>.csv
-│   │   ├── POPULATION.csv
+│   │   ├── <POPULATION>.csv
-│   │   ├── PRODUCTIVITY.csv
+│   │   ├── <PRODUCTIVITY>.csv
-│   │   ├── AEEINEW.csv
+│   │   ├── <AEEINEW>.csv
 ├── sym
+│   │   ├── <ROOTSYMFILE>.sym
 │   │   ├── *.sym
 │   │   ├── model_<VERSION>_<NUMBER>_eqnmap.sym
 │   │   ├── model_<VERSION>_<NUMBER>_optmap.sym